nmrML/nmrML/cv/index.md

 ### nmrCV Overview

-The nmrCV.owl ontology momentarily contains ~ 600 classes under nmr namespace.
-Around 2000 terms are imported from the units ontology and BFO top level ontology.
+The nmrCV.owl ontology momentarily contains ~ 900 classes, most of them under nmr namespace but others imported (via MIREOT in Ontofox) from the units ontology, Chebi ontology, ChemO ontology , PSI-MS, OBI and BFO top level ontology.

 We choose the OWL Syntax  over the OBO format as exchange syntax for the CV, as the OBO tools are instable, the OBO format is only established in the biology domain (lack of off-the-shelf development tools, OBO expressivity is not as formal as OWL-DL) and there are hence less resources to integrate with.

-We maintain a pure taxonomy without use of axiomatic definitions.
-Multiple parenthood is however allowed, but needs to be maintained manually, as DL reasoning is not possible without DL axiomatisations.
+We maintain a simple term taxonomy but have recently added mild Description Logics (DL) axiomatisations to key classes, i.e. for cases where DL-reasoning can help maintaining multiple parenthood and consistency checking of ontological concepts.

 #### Minimal metadata on a CV term